Meghalaya: VPP MP urges more ED raids on illegal coal mining

 According to ED findings, mine owners and syndicate operators in Meghalaya collaborated with miners in Assam’s Margherita to create the illusion that the coal originated legally.
 Documents and statements from mine managers, owners, and workers revealed that each mine loaded five to seven trucks per day, with each truck carrying 12–16 tonnes of illegally mined coal.

-The agency estimated that operations in the Era Aning and Goreng areas alone produced around 1,200 tonnes of coal daily, generating profits of ?5,000 to ?10,000 per truck after covering expenses.
+The agency estimated that operations in the Era Aning and Goreng areas alone produced around 1,200 tonnes of coal daily, generating profits of Rs 5,000 to Rs 10,000 per truck after covering expenses.